Simplify your life by skipping the time wasters. Try these 8 things to do before 8 am to make your day run smooth and less stress-filled.

 Notice What Is NOT On The List

-Did you notice what wasn’t on the list?
+Did you notice what wasn’t on the list of 8 things to do before 8 am?

 Checking social media.
 Checking email.
 Catching up on the daily gossip.
 While tempting, those are total time wasters.